k-capehart/kc-sf-plugin/messages/kc.trigger-framework.init.md

 # flags.target-dir.summary

 The target directory for your salesforce project.
-Files will be generated in a classes/ sub-directory.
+There should be subdirectories for classes/ and objects/.